We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 Look at your local river.
 Would Mr. Gumpy be able to punt on it?
 What features does a river need to have so a person can punt there?
 It needs to be shallow with a gentle current.

-You can grab a copy of the entire Mr. Gumpy’s Outing Unit Study and Lapbook in an easy-to-print file at the end of this post.
+You can grab a copy of the entire Mr. Gumpy’s Outing unit study lessons, activities, and lapbook printables in an easy-to-print file at the end of this post.

 Mr. Gumpy’s Outing Lapbook Printables